 Applies to goserelin: subcutaneous implant

-Along with its needed effects, goserelin (the active ingredient contained in Zoladex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, goserelin (the active ingredient contained in Zoladex) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking goserelin:For all adultsLess common
+If any of the following side effects occur while taking goserelin, check with your doctor immediately:For all adultsLess common

 - Fast or irregular heartbeat

 - Bone, muscle, or joint pain

 - changes in skin color of the face

 - numbness or tingling of the hands or feet